The Graduate School:

-- Most of the time, you'll be working closely with your Directors of Graduate Studies and Student Service Managers to navigate the logistics of your graduate degree.
+- Usually you'll work closely with your Directors of Graduate Studies and Student Service Managers to navigate the logistics of your graduate degree.

 - When questions or concerns arise, you can contact staff at The Graduate School for consultation.
 Depending on your inquiry, you could speak with:

 - Our admissions and enrolled students staff about course adds/drops or academic milestones

 - Our finance staff about the status of your stipend or fellowship

 - Our programming staff about upcoming academic, social, and professional events

 - Our administrators about withdrawal, readmission, parental leave, or leave of absence

 - CareerWell-Professional Development provides opportunities for you to develop academic and professional skills through workshops and seminars as well as programming in collaboration with other units, including the Center for the Integration of Research, Teaching, and Learning (CIRTL), the Center for Faculty Excellence, the Writing Center, and University Career Services.